prashanth41/Reinforcement-Learning/Algorithms summary.md

 * Policy
-	-A policy is a function which can either be deterministic or stochastic.
+	- A policy is a function which can either be deterministic or stochastic.
 It dictates what action to take given a particular state.
 The distribution π(a∣s) is used for a stochastic policy and a mapping function π:S→A is used for a deterministic policy, where S is the set of possible states and A is the set of possible actions.

 * Iterative Deepening